 Virtual Staging for Los Angeles Apartments

 The actual workflow is short.
-You send us the empty-room photo — ideally a professional shot from a wide-angle lens at chest height, well lit, with the floor and walls fully visible.
+You send us the empty-room photo ideally a professional shot from a wide-angle lens at chest height, well lit, with the floor and walls fully visible.
 We pair the photo with a 3D furniture set in the style you pick: Modern, Scandinavian, Mid-Century, or Transitional.
 A render artist places the furniture in the scene, matches the lighting, and exports a final composite.
-Single photos turn around in 24 hours.
-An 8-photo listing set turns around in 48-72 hours.
+Staged photos turn around within 48 hours, on the same timeline as the rest of the listing media package.
 The empty-room source stays archived in case the unit changes or the listing platform later asks for the unaltered original.

 Disclosure rules matter.
 Every California MLS board, plus Zillow, Apartments.com, and Redfin, requires that any photo showing furniture or finishes the property does not actually contain be labeled Virtually Staged or equivalent.
 The label has to be visible on the photo itself, not buried in the listing description.
 Every photo we ship has that disclosure overlay built into the export, sized and positioned so the listing meets MLS, Zillow, and Apartments.com rules out of the box.
 You do not have to remember to add it, and the listing does not get flagged for missing it.
 If your local board has a specific format requirement, send us the rule and we will match it before delivery.